 - Relative Strength Index (RSI) for Momentum

 - Average True Range (ATR) for Volatility

 1) Moving Averages

 What is the moving average indicator?
 Anybody who has looked at a price chart will know that prices fluctuate wildly.
 The moving average attempts to smooth out this price action by taking the average price over a rolling number of periods.
-The result is smooth line that tracks behind the candlesticks or price bars, overlayed on your chart.
+The result is a smooth line that tracks behind the candlesticks or price bars, overlayed on your chart.

 How moving averages are used: The smoothed line makes it easier to determine the trend of the market.
 If the line is sloping up, the trend is up, while if the line is sloping down, the trend is down.
-Moving averages can also provide trade signals when price crosses the moving average or when a shorter term moving average crosses a longer-term moving average.
+Moving averages can also provide trade signals when price crosses the moving average or when a shorter-term moving average crosses a longer-term moving average.

-Why a moving average is good for short term trading: Moving averages are primarily designed for trend following.
-SMAs and EMAs are lagging indicators, which means the price needs to move first and then the indicator will react to that change.
+Why a moving average is good for short-term trading: Moving averages are primarily designed for trend following.
+SMAs and EMAs are lagging indicators, which means the price needs to move first, and then the indicator will react to that change.
 The benefit is that they smooth out the market ‘noise’ but the downside is that they can be slow to show that the trend has changed at turning points.

 2) Relative Strength Index

 What is the RSI indicator?
 It is an oscillator, which means it displays as an underlay indicator and fluctuates between readings of zero to one hundred.
 The maths behind the indicator is comparing the size of ‘up moves’ versus ‘down moves’ – so the idea is it compares the ‘relative strength’ of the bulls versus the bears.